tallhamer/MapApp/README.md

 3. Each clearance map, with the settings used to generate it, are stored in the clearance map dropdown just below the clearance map graph for easy review.
 The label in the dropdown is configured as follows **[Machine] -- [Surface] -- [Isocenter coordinate] -- [Couch Buffer] -- [Patient Buffer]** to help you locate the proper clearance map.

+> [!NOTE]
->Note: The 3D visual of the isocenter is currently not linked to the dropdown selection.
+> The 3D visual of the isocenter is currently not linked to the dropdown selection.

 This workflow is helpful in testing isocenter / patient positioning combinations prior to completing a CT simulation of the patient.
 By capturing a surface of the patient and pulling that surface into the MapApp prior to initiating the CT